+Intellectual/Cognitive Competency

+- The candidate must have the cognitive abilities necessary to master relevant content in subjects commonly taught in P-12 schools, and the pedagogical principles and how to apply them in field settings at a level deemed appropriate by the faculty.
+These skills include but are not limited to comprehending, memorizing, analyzing, and synthesizing material, and developing reasoning and decision-making skills appropriate to the practice of teaching. - The candidate must be able to demonstrate the knowledge, skills, and professional dispositions (i.e., understanding ethical and moral complexities of schooling, political/social dimensions of schooling, understanding how children learn, fostering active engagement, and more).

+Behavioral/Social Competency

-The candidate must Intellectual / Cognitive Competency have the cognitive abilities necessary to master relevant content in subjects commonly taught in P-12 schools, and the pedagogical principles and how to apply them in field settings at a level deemed appropriate by the faculty.
-These skills include but are not limited to: comprehending, memorizing, analyzing, and synthesizing material, and developing reasoning and decision-making skills appropriate to the practice of teaching.
-[Standard 4, 5, 7, 8] be able to demonstrate the knowledge, skills, and professional dispositions explained on the reverse of this form (i.e., understanding ethical and moral complexities of schooling, political/social dimensions of schooling, understanding how children learn, fostering active engagement, and more).
-[Standard 1, 9,10] The candidate must show a motivation to fully participate in class and field settings, to complete assignments and responsibilities on time, and seek assistance from instructors and faculty when appropriate.
-[Standard 9, 10] be able to prioritize responsibilities, demonstrate openness to new ideas and constructive facely have been been been been been been been be feedback, and be able to use that criticism to improve performance.
-[Standard 3, 9, 10] show initiative, demonstrate good judgment, demonstrate poise and flexibility, and display a positive and enthusiastic attitude.
-[Standard 3, 9, 10] Behavioral / Social Competency have the ability to develop positive relationships with peers and education professionals, treat individuals with respect, use tact and discretion, and set a positive and respectful tone in interactions with others.
-[Standard 3, 9, 10] (Dispositions) possess the emotional maturity and stability to function effectively under stress and to adapt to unpredictable circumstances.
-[Standard9] demonstrate the ability to interact productively, cooperatively, and in a collegial manner with individuals of differing personalities and backgrounds and demonstrate the ability to engage in teamwork and team building.
-[Standard 3,9,10] show punctuality and perform work in a timely manner.
-[Standard 3,9] demonstrate compassion, empathy, integrity, responsibility, and a sense of justice.
-[Standard 9, 10] The candidate must Communication demonstrate communication competencies by such behaviors as using appropriate grammar, syntax, inflection, and vocabulary in spoken and written expression.
-The professional candidate speaks distinctly with confidence, uses correct spelling and mechanics of English.
-[Standard3] Competency use professional language and refrain from using inappropriate cultural slang or sarcasm.
-[Standard 3, 9, 10] use verbal and nonverbal language in ethical and effective ways in the professional environment.
-[Standard 6, 9,10] The candidate must Physical/Sensory have the physical capacity to handle the necessary demands of the job, such as physical stamina and energy to carry out the responsibilities of teaching over long hours.
-Competency have the sensory abilities to support the assessment and classroom management
+- The candidate must show a motivation to fully participate in class and field settings, to complete assignments and responsibilities on time, and to seek assistance from instructors and faculty when appropriate. - The candidate must be able to prioritize responsibilities, demonstrate openness to new ideas and constructive feedback, and be able to use that criticism to improve performance. - The candidate must show initiative, demonstrate good judgment, demonstrate poise and flexibility, and display a positive and enthusiastic attitude. - The candidate must have the ability to develop positive relationships with peers and education professionals, treat individuals with respect, use tact and discretion, and set a positive and respectful tone in interactions with others. - The candidate must possess the emotional maturity and stability to function effectively under stress and to adapt to unpredictable circumstances. - The candidate must demonstrate the ability to interact productively, cooperatively, and in a collegial manner with individuals of differing personalities and backgrounds and demonstrate the ability to engage in teamwork and team building. - The candidate must show punctuality and perform work in a timely manner. - The candidate must demonstrate compassion, empathy, integrity, responsibility, and a sense of justice.

+Communication Competency

+- The candidate must be able to demonstrate communication competencies by such behaviors as using appropriate grammar, syntax, inflection, and vocabulary in spoken and written expression.
+The professional candidate speaks distinctly with confidence and uses correct spelling and mechanics of English. - The candidate must use professional language and refrain from using inappropriate cultural slang or sarcasm. - The candidate must show the ability to use verbal and nonverbal language in ethical and effective ways in the professional environment.

+Physical/Sensory Competency

+- The candidate must have the physical capacity to handle the necessary demands of the job, such as physical stamina and energy to carry out the responsibilities of teaching over long hours. - The candidate must have the sensory abilities to support the assessment and classroom management responsibilities of the profession.